tinganho/balanced-storage/README.md

     }
 }
 ```
-If we don't add a `sub` method call above.
-The containing method will be annotated as:
+If we don't add a sub method call above.
+The containing method will be annotated as an add method:
 ```typescript
 class SuperView {
 	// add UserChangeTitleCallback